Shifts-Project/shifts/sdc/README.md

 ### Robust Imitative Planning Overview

 The RIP ensemble method ([Filos et al., 2020]) stochastically generates multiple predictions for a given prediction request.
-Our adaptation of the method produces confidence scores at two levels of granularity:
+Our adaptation of the method produces uncertainty/confidence scores at two levels of granularity:
-1. Each prediction request.
+1. Each prediction request (uncertainty score).
-2. Each of the predicted plans generated for each of those prediction requests.
+2. Each of the predicted plans generated for each of those prediction requests (confidence scores).

 This same format is expected from competitors, as detailed in the `Submission Format` section above.